Video game modding: Legal status

 Copyright law relating to video games and mods is an evolving legal issue.
 Uncertainty revolves around which party is legally the copyright owner of the mods—the company that produced the game, the creators of the individual mods, or the player that installed the mods.
 Under current law, mods are viewed as derivative works, as they are based upon or incorporate part of the original game and are developed by a third-party without a license.

-In U.S. copyright law, different statutes cover various aspects of video games, such as graphics, audio, and source code.
+In US copyright law, different statutes cover various aspects of video games, such as graphics, audio, and source code.
 Most pertinent is the Copyright Act of 1976, which protects "pictorial, graphic, and sculptural works", "sound recordings", and "literary works", among others.
 In past cases, mods have been viewed as derivative works not classifiable under fair use, and they are violations of the copyright holder's consent if developed without permission.
-Additional, the mechanisms of how the modder accesses video game source code may violate the US Digital Millennium Copyright Act, through circumvention of technological measures intended to prevent the game from being copied.
+Additionally, the mechanisms of how the modder accesses video game source code may violate the US Digital Millennium Copyright Act, through circumvention of technological measures intended to prevent the game from being copied.
 Mods are "presumptively illegal" when they breach a game's end-user license agreement (EULA) and terms of service (TOS), as is prohibited under the Computer Fraud and Abuse Act.